Getting Involved in Mir¶

 The Mir project website is https://mir-server.io/, the code is hosted on GitHub

-For announcements and other discussions on Mir see: Mir on community.ubuntu
+For announcements and other discussions on Mir see: Mir on discourse.ubuntu

-For other questions and discussion about the Mir project: the #mir-server IRC channel on Libera.Chat.
+For other questions and discussion about the Mir project, feel free to join the Matrix channel.

 You can get the source with: